joshberc/Route_Planner/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains the comepleted code for the Udacity Route Planning project.
+The program prompts the user for starting and ending coordinates.
+The program will then utilize the A* search algorithm to find the most optimal route from the starting coordinate to the end coordinate.
+This projects use io2d library for location data.

 <img src="map.png" width="600" height="450" />